Alexander Steen: St. Louis Blues (2008–2020)

 On 24 November 2008, Steen was traded by the Leafs, along with Carlo Colaiacovo, to the St. Louis Blues for Lee Stempniak.

 On 1 July 2010, Steen signed a four-year contract extension with the Blues.
 He had an NHL career-high 51 points in the 2011–12 season.

 On 25 September 2012, Steen returned to Modo Hockey on a short-term contract during the 2012–13 NHL lockout.

 He was named the NHL First Star of the Month for October 2013, with his 11 goals leading the league, and 16 points, fourth-best.
-With a goal and an assist against the Carolina Hurricanes on November 16th, Steen extended his point streak to 13 consecutive games, the best such streak by a Blues player since Pierre Turgeon in 1999–2000.
+With a goal and an assist against the Carolina Hurricanes on November 16, Steen extended his point streak to 13 consecutive games, the best such streak by a Blues player since Pierre Turgeon in 1999–2000.

 Steen signed a three-year, $17.4 million contract with the Blues on 18 December 2013.

 On 4 April 2014, he was nominated by the St. Louis chapter of the Professional Hockey Writers' Association for the Bill Masterton Memorial Trophy.
 The trophy is awarded annually to the player "who best exemplifies the qualities of perseverance, sportsmanship and dedication to hockey."
 Steen lead the Blues with 33 goals, and lead them in the points department as well with 62 points despite losing 11 games from a concussion in December 2013.

 On 23 September 2016, he signed a four-year, $23 million contract extension with the Blues.

 Steen won the 2019 Stanley Cup Finals with the Blues, St. Louis' first Stanley Cup in their 52-year franchise history.

 Retirement

-On 17 December 2020, Steen announced his retirement from hockey due to back injury.
+On 17 December 2020, Steen announced his retirement from hockey due to a back injury.
 Steen finished his career fourth in games played, sixth in assists, and fifth in points in Blues franchise history.
 Additionally, he and his father are one of just four father-son duos to each obtain 600 points in the NHL.

+Post-playing career

+Steen spent the 2023-24 season working in the St. Louis Blues hockey operations department as a European development consultant.
+On June 13, 2024, it was announced that Steen would be promoted to special assistant to the general manager, with plans to become the general manager after the 2025-26 season.

 Personal life

 Alexander Steen's father is former Winnipeg Jets star Thomas Steen, a forward who scored 817 points in 950 NHL games between 1981 and 1995.
-Although Steen was born in Winnipeg during his father's tenure with the Jets, he has dual Canadian and Swedish citizenship; he has chosen to represent Sweden in international hockey competition.
+As Steen was born in Winnipeg during his father's tenure with the Jets, he has dual Canadian and Swedish citizenship; he has chosen to represent Sweden in international hockey competition.
 Alexander has two surviving siblings — his youngest brother Amadeus died at the age of two months of a heart condition.
-His death was the motivation for Alex, along with family members, to create the Amadeus Steen Foundation to raise funds for, and offer support to, infant and child health care.
+His death was the motivation for Alex, along with family members, to create the Amadeus Steen Foundation to raise funds for, and offer support for, infant and child health care.